helmholtz-analytics/heat/docker/README.md

 	$ docker tag ea0a1040bf8a ghcr.io/helmholtz-analytics/heat:1.2.0_torch1.11_cuda11.5_py3.9
 	$ docker push ghcr.io/helmholtz-analytics/heat:1.2.0_torch1.11_cuda11.5_py3.9

+Please ensure that you push the same tag that you just created.

 ## Building for HPC

 With HeAT being a native HPC library, one would naturally want to build the container